Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Group Justified Perspective Model

 where for all \(t \in [0, n]\) and all \(v \in \dom(s_t)\):

 \end{definition}

-In this definition, the group distributed justified perspective follows everyone's observation, and uses the Retrieval function $\memorization$ (in Definition~\ref{def:jpm:R}) to identify the value of the variables which are or were not seen by any agent from the group.
+In this definition, the group distributed justified perspective follows everyone's observation and uses the retrieval function $\memorization$ (in Definition~\ref{def:jpm:R}) to identify the value of the variables that are or were not seen by any agent from the group.
 Intuitively, given any agent $i$ in the group, the value from $i$'s observation in timestamp $t$, $\observation_i(s_t)$, which leads to knowledge, must be true (Axiom T) in $s_t$.
-While, the value of an unseen variable is determined by anyone in the group that saw it last.
-To be specific, the last timestamp that group sees variable $v$, $lt=max(a\timestamp(v))$, is determined by the group observation (formed by union), and then, value $e$ is retrieved by identifying the closest value that is consistent with it.
-So, this definition mimics the definition of belief from Definition~\ref{def:jpm:jp}, except that the value of a variable $v$ in a state $s'_t$ is taken by the agent(s) that have the most recent view of it.
+While the value of an unseen variable is determined by anyone in the group that saw it last.
+To be specific, the last timestamp the group sees $v$, $lt_v$, is determined by the group observation (formed by union), and then, the value $e$ is retrieved by identifying the closest value that is consistent with it.
+Line (3) ensures the ``group memory'' is consistent with the group observation, while Line (4) ensures the group justified perspective is a sequence of complete states.
+So, this definition mimics the definition of the JP function from Definition~\ref{def:jp:function}, except that the variable's value in a state $s'_t$ is taken by the agent(s) that have the most recent view of it.